wp-plugins/really-simple-ssl/readme.txt

 * Yes, every request to your domain gets redirected to https.

 == Changelog ==
-= 2.1.1 =
+= 2.2.2 =
+* Fixed bug where limit to nr of options in mixed content scan did not work correctly = 2.1.1 =
 * limited the number of files, posts and options that can be show at once in the mixed content scan.
 = 2.1.0 =